WoodwellRisk/CRisk/surge/README.md

 python -proj new_york -ntilei 4 -ntilej 4 -lon -74.03 -lat 40.58 -nyears 1000 -tracks IBTRACS -basin NA
 ```

 This command will run 1000 years of STORM synthetic tracks through the model.
 It will only run tracks that approach within 2 degrees of (74.03W, 40.58N).
 The simulations will be split across 16 cores (4x4).
-By default, the script will look in the directory `../../data/STORM` for track text files (the path is relative to `projects/new_york`.
+By default, the script will look in the directory `../../data/STORM` for track text files (the path is relative to `projects/new_york`).

+**3. Other scripts**